Smokin Zo's BBQ

 Menu & Service Discipline

-Multi-truck or station-style service can fit civic events and community gatherings when layout space is confirmed and compact menus and queue-friendly service fit historic-venue, downtown, or courthouse-square event settings.
+Multi-truck or station-style service can fit civic events and community gatherings when layout space is confirmed and compact menus and queue-friendly service fit historic-venue, Downtown, OR courthouse-square event settings.

 Venue, Health & Fire Notes